dy1z/docs/content/docs/development/assets.md

 }
 ```

-All files and folders at the `build.assets.source` path will be copied to the `build.destination.path` directory.
+Everything inside `build.assets.source` will be copied to the `build.assets.destination` directory, which is relative to `build.destination.path`